-For public access level a ‘buddylist’ may not be created when the PoC Group ID is issued or when the first PoC subscriber logs in the ‘chat room’ of the PoC Group.
-However, a network operator must create a ‘buddylist’ when the PoC subscriber requests a certain level of security/privacy.
+For public access level a ‘buddylist’ may not be created when the PoC Group ID is issued or when the first PoC User logs in the ‘chat room’ of the PoC Group.
+However, a network operator must create a ‘buddylist’ when the PoC Subscriber requests a certain level of security/privacy.

 Fleet Dispatch – One-to-Many-to-One